Corbin Carroll Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.65 team ERA that ranks last across all league pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.62).

-- Rockies pitchers combine to give up 200 total home runs at a rate of 1.5 per game (second-most in baseball).
+- The Rockies allow the second-most home runs in baseball (200 total, 1.4 per game).

-- His last appearance came on Thursday against the Atlanta Braves, when the left-hander tossed 5 2/3 innings, surrendering six earned runs while giving up eight hits.
+- His last time out was on Saturday against the Toronto Blue Jays, when the right-hander went 5 2/3 innings, surrendering four earned runs while allowing seven hits.

+- The 29-year-old has a 6.89 ERA and 6.5 strikeouts per nine innings in 24 games this season, while allowing a batting average of .320 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.